-Interview with sci-fi folk band Maia ahead of their Barfly show
+An interview with sci-fi folk band Maia ahead of their Barfly show

-The four young lads from Huddersfield, fresh out of university, played an impressive set at the Barfly Camden on the 12th June.
+Maia, four young lads from Huddersfield, fresh out of university, played an impressive set at the Barfly Camden on the 12th June.

-Maia, a self-titled “sci-fi folk” band produce a wonderfully eclectic sound through their array of instruments including acoustic guitar, banjo, mandolin, trumpet, ukulele, drums and more.
+The self-titled “sci-fi folk” band produce a wonderfully eclectic sound through their array of instruments including acoustic guitar, banjo, mandolin, trumpet, ukulele, drums and more.
 The music is refreshing, exerting tones that don’t seem to draw too heavily from a single influence, but instead form totally immersing music.

 They performed a set consisting of tracks from their debut album and also teasing the crowd with some stuff from their upcoming LP.
 Melons, from their debut, has beautifully enigmatic lyrics and vocals from lead singer Tom Clegg, where the soft drumming and strings set the tone for the song perfectly.
 While the track from the new album Living in the Alligator is a more pop-ish upbeat song, the band change tempo within the song with pure talent to make for an invigorating performance.